 - Group assignments: Some assignments will be group work done both in and out of class.
-Each group member will turn in an individual report based on the work of the entire group.
-When grading these assignments, I may choose one report from each group and every member of the group receives the same grade.
+Each group member will turn in an individual assignment.
+When grading these assignments, I may choose one from each group and every member of the group receives the same grade.
 Group assignments may or may not be collected.
-No late group assignments will be accept for a grade for any reason. - Group Discussion: There will be nine 40 minutes group discussions during class.
-Your grade will be based on being a discussion leader one time and participation in all other discussions. - Class Lesson: Each group will be required to present a topic chosen by the instructor The presentations are not to be original work, but to allow the students to explore a topic more deeply and prepare a lesson.
-Topics will be discussed early in the year.
-The presentations should be approximately 25 minutes in length. - Quizzes: There may be announced or unannounced quizzes at any time of the day throughout the semester.
+You must be present on the day a group assignment is assigned in order to receive credit.
+If you know you will be missing a class, you may complete the group assignment individually, however you must inform the instructor of your absence prior to the class. - Presentation: Each group will be required to do two presentation of a mathematical topic.
+The first round of presentations will be March 2 and 4.
+You will have one week to prepare for your presentation.
+The second round of presentations will be April 27 and 29.
+The presentations should be approximately 30 minutes in length.
+More details on the presentations will follow. - Quizzes: You may have announced or unannounced quizzes at any time of the day throughout the semester.
 Quizzes are often where attendance can be a large factor in the students grade.
-No quizzes can be made up. - Tests: You will have 2 tests and a cumulative final exam.
-These tests can not be made up except under extreme circumstances with appropriate documentation, for example a doctors note or an accident report.
-If a student is going to miss an exam for an extenuating circumstance, they must notify the instructor at least a week before the exam date.
-If a make up exam is approved, an individual exam will be made, different from the class exam, and administered on the next available day.
-The two tests are tentatively scheduled for Wednesday, February 25 and April 15.
-The final exam will be set by the registrar.
+No quizzes can be made up.
+The lowest quiz grade will be dropped in calculating your final grade. - Culture Points: Every other Friday, a one page reflection will be collected based on a topic related to mathematics and education.
+For each topic you will need to find an appropriate resource (identified by the instructor) and write a one page reflection on the topics (including appropriate references).
+Topics can include standardized testing, gender difference in mathematics, competitive math assignments, teaching techniques, international differences etc. Each assignment will be graded out of 5 points.
+A total of 25 points are possible.
+Any points accumulated over 25 will be added to your tests score as 'extra credit'.
+This is the only form of 'extra credit' possible. - Tests: You will have 3 tests and a cumulative final exam.
+These tests can not be made up except under extreme circumstances with appropriate documentation, for example an accident report.
+If a student is going to miss an exam for an extenuating circumstance, they must notify the instructor at least one week before the exam date.
+If a make up exam is approved an individual exam will be made, differently from the class exam, and administered on the next available day.
+The three tests are tentatively scheduled for Friday, February 11, Friday, March 18, and Friday, April 15.
+The final exam is Wednesday, May 4, 1:30 - 4:30.
 College policy states that no make up final exams may be given.
-Please do not plan to leave campus till after the end of finals week (May 9).

 Grading: You are responsible to keep track of your own grade.
+As a future teacher, you should be able to calculate your grade.
+Periodic quizzes may be given testing your ability to calculate your grade.
 Grades will be computed as follows: